ekarlso/awesome-repo/README.md

 # What is?

-Describe what's in the repo?
+Describe what's in the repo awesomeness?..